overnode-org/overnode/docs/docs/04-workflow-essentials.md

 ## Restoring configurations

-If your cluster already runs a project, you can restore it's configuration files to any directory by running the [init](cli-reference/init) command with the restore argument.
+If your cluster already runs a project, you can restore its configuration files to any directory by running the [init](cli-reference/init) command with the restore argument.
 It is necessary to know the project unique identifier, if the default detected project ID is not right.
 For example:

 ```bash
 > sudo overnode init --restore --project my-overnode-project
 ```

 If you also would like to version control your configurations, you can store it in a local and/or remote git repository.

 ## Inspecting services

-In order to list containers and services status, use [ps](cli-reference/ps) command:
+To list containers and services status, use [ps](cli-reference/ps) command:

 ```bash
 > sudo overnode ps